aka: Balkanise Me

 - There also exists various movements to do this on the state level, though these would explicitly require the approval of both Congress and all states involved.
 Usually it's a case of one part of the state feeling shafted by the state government.
 Repeated instances that pop up on occasion (usually on slow news days) include California (either north/south or coastal/inlandnote ), the Upper Peninsula of Michigan, New York between the city and upstate (the big argument is over who would get to keep "New York"), and Illinois between Chicago and downstate.

-- You can take it another level with municipalities doing it.
+- You can take it another level with counties and municipalities doing it.
 Procedures, motivations, and success rates vary by state.
 For instance, both Staten Island and the San Fernando Valley voted to secede and become their own municipalities in the last couple of decades.
 In Staten Island's case, their 1993 referendum was 65% in favor of secession, though they stayed within the City of New York due to the election of Rudi Guliani who promised to address their two biggest grievences of making the Staten Island Ferry free of charge and closing the Fresh Kills Landfill.
 The Valley's push, on the other hand, had their proposal unanmiously blocked by the city council even though their 2002 referendum was 55% in favor of secession within the Valley.

 - This almost happened in the truest sense to the Roman Empire during the Crisis of the Third Century, when the empire was for decades overwhelmed with civil wars and military revolts.
 At its worst the empire split between the "real" Roman Empire centered around Italy, the Gallic Empire (mainly Gaul, Brittania, and Germania), and Queen Zenobia's Palmyrene Empire, which covered much of modern day Syria, Palestine/Israel, Egypt, and Turkey.
 All three "empires" were forcibly unified by 274, but it is an interesting what-if to consider what would have happened long-term if they were not...